MeowLove/Network-Reinstall-System-Modify/README.md

 A：As we all know, Github can only upload files smaller than 100MB.
 However, as of January 1, 2019, all files in the entire Network-Reinstall-System-Modify project totaled more than 50GB.
 So I can only upload script content and smaller files, including various image files and the auxiliary platform I built will not be able to upload.
 But you can visit [Open Disk CDN](https://opendisk.cxthhhhh.com/) to learn more.

 5. Q：How to communicate?
 Feedback question?[Support language English (Recommended), Chinese (中文).]
 A：You can join my Telegram channel and discussion groups for instant communication and feedback.
-You can also submit an issue with Issues, but this is not immediate, but it is easy to track.
+You can also submit an Issues, but this is not immediate, but it is easy to track.
 [Telegram Channel：My Share](https://t.me/me_share)
 [Telegram Chat Group：Technical Blog | 技術博客](https://t.me/Technical_Blog)